Wolg/awesome-swift/README.md

 * [HanekeSwift](https://github.com/Haneke/HanekeSwift) - A lightweight generic cache for iOS written in Swift with extra love for images.
 * [Carlos](https://github.com/WeltN24/Carlos) - A simple but flexible cache for iOS and WatchOS 2 apps, written in Swift.
+* [DataCache](https://github.com/huynguyencong/DataCache) - A simplest way to cache data for iOS.
+You can cache basic swift types (String, Array, Dictionary, NSData, UIImage...) and your type.
+You also can set expire day and disk cache size.

 ## Security
 *Libraries for generating secure random numbers, encrypting data and scanning for vulnerabilities.*